chidam333/dicedb-js/README.md

 # dicedb-client

-A client library for interacting with a DiceDB server.
+A performant type safe client library for interacting with a DiceDB server.

 ## Installation